 - A gentleman dresses neatly, and knows how to dress up and down depending up on the situation.

-- When dropping off a friend, date, girlfriend, colleague, acquaintance, co-worker a building or a car, a gentleman will wait until that person is able to get inside the building or start the car before leaving, to make sure he/she is safe.
+- When dropping off a friend, date, girlfriend, colleague, acquaintance, co-worker a building or a car, a young gentleman will wait until that person is able to get inside the building or start the car before leaving, to make sure he/she is safe.

-Work on gentlemanly behavior over time.
+Work on gentlemanly behavior over time with your son.

-When your boy is younger…
+When your son is younger…

-Take your son to visit with elderly people, and talk to him before and after about how is expected to act.
+Encourage your son to visit with elderly people, and talk to him before and after about how is expected to act.
 The younger he is, keep the visits shorter so that his natural exuberance and energy doesn’t take over.

 As he grows, naturally increase his expectations…